douglasms90/flask/venv/lib/python3.6/site-packages/pgadmin4/docs/en_US/_build/html/_sources/enabling_ldap_authentication.rst.txt

    "LDAP_KEY_FILE","Specifies the path to the server private key file.
 This parameter is applicable only if you are using *ldaps* as connection protocol and you have set *LDAP_USE_STARTTLS* parameter to *True*."
+   "**Bind as pgAdmin user**" "LDAP_BASE_DN","Specifies the base DN from where a server will start the search for users.
+For example, an LDAP search for any user will be performed by the server starting at the base DN (dc=example,dc=com).
+When the base DN matches, the full DN (cn=admin,dc=example,dc=com) is used to bind with the supplied password."
+   "**Anonymous bind**"
+   "LDAP_ANONYMOUS_BIND","Set this parameter to *True* for anonymous binding.
+   After the connection is made, the pgadmin login user will be further authenticated by the username and password provided at the login screen."
+   "**Dedicated user bind**"
+   "LDAP_BIND_USER", "The account of the user to log in for simple bind.
+   Set this parameter to allow the connection to bind using a dedicated user.
+   After the connection is made, the pgadmin login user will be further authenticated by the username and password provided at the login screen. at the login screen."
+   "LDAP_BIND_PASSWORD", "Password for simple bind.
+   Specify the value if you have set the LDAP_BIND_USER parameter."